 Both guns can be shot from a distance from the attacker, but the pistol has the upper hand in this situation.
 The Taser is effective at a range of about 15 feet while the firearm can hit a human-size target from a distance of about 50 yards (100 if you are a skilled shooter).

 Still, in order to protect yourself with the handgun, you must have ammo and you must know how to shoot the weapon.
 This means at least several hours of practice.
-On the other hand, the Taser is easy to master and it is less heavily regulated than firearms.
+On the other hand, Tasers and other electroshock weapon devices are easy to master while being less heavily regulated than firearms.
+If you are looking to protect yourself in a situation using the shock power of tasers, stun guns and other electroshock devices it's important you understand and learn how to properly deploy your weapon.

 The sound of a gun firing is loud and, if you’re not used to it, it can make you lose focus.
 If you’ve only fired at the shooting range, wearing ear protection, then you don’t really know how the gun sounds like in a close quarters situation.